nolecram/linux_joyful/README.md

 # LinuxJoyful
-## Linux as an array of comical commands and applications for linux.
+## Linux has an array of comical commands and applications.
 Try playing around with these yourself when you want a smile.

 <p align="center">
 <img src="https://github.com/nolecram/LinuxJoyful/blob/main/linuxjoy.jpeg" />